serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/SqlConversions/ToSqlDate.md

 | --- | --- |
 | value | The value. |
 | dialect | The dialect. |

+## Return Value

+The SQL date constant, or NULL if the value has no value.

 ## See Also